cse110-fa22-group4/cse110-fa22-group4/admin/meetings/Week 4/101922-brainstorming.md

 ---- | ---- |
 out of three | art:5, garden:7, local spotify:8 |
 out of two | garden: 5, spotify: 3 |
+spotify | So actually we are going with local music manager idea since people were not too convinced we could get users for the garden app, and were seemingly not as passionate about |

 ## Other Notes & Information
 Roles to be confirmed on Saturday